What Can I Do With a Degree in Leadership?

 As you can see, a wide variety of industries can benefit from skilled leaders who decide to join their ranks.
 What skills do you currently bring to the table and which ones are you hoping to acquire?

-If you’re ready to earn your leadership degree, Alliant International University’s California School of Management and Leadership (CSML) can help set you up for success.
-As an accredited San Diego-based university, CSML is the perfect place to earn your master’s in management and organizational leadership.
+If you’re ready to earn your leadership degree, the California School of Management and Leadership (CSML) at Alliant International University can help set you up for success in organizational leadership jobs.
+As an accredited San Diego-based university, CSML is a perfect place to earn your master’s in management, a PhD in Leadership, or a doctoral degree in organizational leadership.

 Our leadership degrees focus on the theoretical knowledge and practical experience you need to effectively lead in the workplace.
 As you hone your leadership skills at CSML, you can prepare yourself for a rewarding career in the industry you feel most called to.